Trusted by 50K+ Pharmacy StudentsHigh Quality Notes, MCQs, Mock Tests & Study ResourcesGo Premium (Ads Free)

 SSRIs mechanism – serotonin reuptake inhibition in synaptic cleft

-Mechanism of Action of SSRIs (Selective Serotonin Reuptake Inhibitors) Introduction Selective Serotonin Reuptake Inhibitors (SSRIs) are first-line antidepressants … Read more
+Mechanism of Action of SSRIs (Selective Serotonin Reuptake Inhibitors) Introduction Selective Serotonin Reuptake Inhibitors (SSRIs) are first-line antidepressants commonly used in the treatment of major depressive disorder, generalized anxiety disorder, panic disorder, and other psychiatric conditions.
+They act by increasing the availability of serotonin (5-HT) in the synaptic cleft and are preferred for their favorable … Read more

 Mechanism of Action of Alpha-Glucosidase Inhibitors